 - Measurement: Measuring key performance and process metrics is essential to knowing where DevOps is working and where it's still necessary to improve.

 - Sharing: DevOps culture encourages people to share problems and ideas to solve them.

 An alternative way to look at DevOps is using the idea of “ICE,” which stands for using inclusion, complexity, and empathy to create an environment that improves communication between everyone involved with a product.
 For example, ICE connects programmers and system administrators to marketing and finance professionals while finding ways to tackle complex systems and understanding the needs of users and customers.

 Business Benefits of a DevOps Culture

-Creating a DevOps culture helps break down departmental silos that hinder immediate and continuous deployment of 99.99 software.
+Creating a DevOps culture helps break down departmental silos that hinder the immediate and continuous deployment of 99.99 software.
 DevOps and Agile complement each other since Agile involves tearing down the wall between business and IT.
-The ultimate goal of DevOps is to deliver applications rapidly, reliably and according to the highest priority needs of users.
+The ultimate goal of DevOps is to deliver applications rapidly, reliably, and according to the highest priority needs of users.

 Improving organizational communication helps to ensure the most efficient use of resources to deliver a viable product.
-This can only occur when there is a culture of open communication, collaboration, transparency and empowerment amongst all departments (not just development and operations).
+This can only occur when there is a culture of open communication, collaboration, transparency, and empowerment amongst all departments (not just development and operations).